dmulloy2/ProtocolLib/Readme.md

 working with and even modify Minecraft directly.
 A common technique is to modify incoming and outgoing [packets](http://www.wiki.vg/Protocol), or inject custom packets into the stream.
-This is quite cumbersome to do, however, and most implementations will break as soon as a new version of Minecraft has been released.
-Due to obfuscatio
+This is quite cumbersome to do, however, and most implementations will break as soon as a new version of Minecraft has been released, mostly due to obfuscation.

 Critically, different plugins that use this approach may _hook_ into the same classes, with unpredictable outcomes.
-More than often this causes plugins to crash, but it may also lead to more subtile bugs.
+More than often this causes plugins to crash, but it may also lead to more subtle bugs.

 ### Resources